 50% at time of Booking, balance 30 days prior to tour date

 Free time for the rest of the day.
-Take a brief walk along the coastline under the Wind wand and see the Te Rewa Rewa Bridge, to appreciate Taranaki sculptures.
+You may wish to take a brief walk along the coastline under the Wind Wand to appreciate Taranaki sculptures.
+Then its dinner time – and there is a wow surprise awaiting here

-You will experience the first 10 tunnels before stopping for lunch, then its off to Laurens Lavender Farm, then it is a boat ride on the mighty Whanganui River, your destination is Taumaranui.
-We meet you with the bus and transport you to our accommodation at the elegant Chateau Tongariro, to recline for the evening in style.
+Again – we meet you with the bus and transport you to our accommodation place of the evening – the elegant Chateau Tongariro, where you may recline for the evening in style.
+You will relax a while, meet for pre-dinner drinks, listen to the piano man play, then dine in style.
+Old world charm, sophisticated but relaxed is how I describe this grand old lady.
+She is my favourite accommodation place in NZ.
 Located within Whakapapa Village – in the heart of Tongariro National Park and was constructed during the ‘roaring twenties’ but it was also the year which was the beginning of the world’s great depression, 1929.
 The Hotel is surrounded by a stunning natural playground bursting with diverse landscapes for visitors to the National Park to discover.

 Overnight in Chateau.
 (B, L, D)